Year of the NEADS Dog Month 10 – The Canine Center

 - Medical: Service Dogs in Training occasionally return to NEADS after they have been neutered or spayed, and occasionally for medical observations (See Year of the NEADS Dog Month 11).

-- Waiting to be matched: Service Dogs return to the NEADS kennel one to two weeks prior to being matched with their new partner.
+- Waiting to be matched: Service Dogs return to the NEADS Canine Center one to two weeks prior to being matched with their new partner.
 The medical team uses this time to be sure the dogs are up to date on their vaccinations and also complete exit wellness exams.

 - Resident: NEADS apprentice trainers hone their skills and techniques by working with a resident dog in training who lives on campus.

-- Grooming: NEADS occasionally sends some of dogs (primarily Labradoodles) to the groomer, and, depending on the schedule, the dogs may stay overnight in the kennel after their appointment and before returning to prison.
+- Grooming: NEADS occasionally sends some of dogs (primarily Labradoodles) to the groomer, and, depending on the schedule, the dogs may stay overnight in the Canine Center after their appointment and before returning to prison.

-- Waiting to be adopted: Like the Service Dogs prior to being matched, Furlough Favorites spend time in the NEADS kennel until they go home with their adoptive family.
+- Waiting to be adopted: Like the Service Dogs prior to being matched, Furlough Favorites spend time in the NEADS Canine Center until they go home with their adoptive family.

-No matter the reason, NEADS staff and volunteers make sure the dogs time in the kennel is as comfortable and stress-free as possible.
-Here are just some of what goes on in the kennel:
+No matter the reason, NEADS staff and volunteers make sure the dogs time in the Canine Center is as comfortable and stress-free as possible.
+Here are just some of what goes on:

 - Play yard – NEADS staff engages with the dogs in the outdoor play yard, throwing balls, playing with rope toys, and even some water play in the nice weather.
 The dogs are always supervised to make sure play is appropriate.